seankim658/codeprompts/docs/setup.md

 sudo cp path/to/codeprompts /usr/local/bin/
 ```

-Once you've added the path, save the file and apply the changes, for example:

-After choosign one of the setup options, apply the changes:
+After choosing one of the setup options, apply the changes:

 ```bash
 # For bash